galaxyproject/training-material/topics/single-cell/tutorials/spatial-breast-cancer-tme-SPICA/tutorial.md

 | LIANA | Which ligand-receptor pairs are expression-compatible between Leiden groups? | `liana_res` rankings |
 | SpatialData output | Where do the selected transcriptomic groups sit on the histology? | `table_processed` and final spatial overlay |

-Two graphs are used, and confusing them changes the biological meaning of the result. **Scanpy's neighbour graph** is calculated from PCA coordinates: two spots can be connected because their expression profiles are similar even if they lie far apart on the slide. **Squidpy's spatial graph** is calculated later from the Visium coordinates: it connects physically neighbouring spots whether or not their transcriptomes resemble one another.

-> <question-title>Keep the two graphs separate</question-title>
->
-> 1. Two spots sit on opposite sides of the tissue but have very similar expression profiles.
-In which graph could they still be neighbours?
-> 2. A Leiden group is compact on UMAP.
-Does that show the spots form a compact region on the histology?
->
-> > <solution-title></solution-title>
-> >
-> > 1.
-The Scanpy expression-neighbour graph.
-Its edges are based on PCA-space similarity, not tissue distance.
-> > 2.
-No. UMAP visualises the expression graph.
-The spatial distribution must be checked using the Visium coordinates and histology.
-A group can be transcriptomically coherent while occupying several physical regions.
-> >
-> {: .solution}
->
-{: .question}

 # Get the data

 The tutorial starts from `V1_Breast_Cancer_Block_A_Section_1.spatialdata.zip`.
-SpatialData keeps the histology image, Visium spot geometry, coordinate system and annotated expression table in one object so they can be moved through the workflow without losing their alignment ({% cite Marconato2024SpatialData %}).
+SpatialData holds the histology image, the Visium spot geometry, the coordinate system relating them and the annotated expression table in a single object, so the alignment between expression and tissue survives every operation applied to it ({% cite Marconato2024SpatialData %}).

 > <hands-on-title>Data upload</hands-on-title>
 >